oldmanlogan04/HelloWorld/calendar/materials/class1/README.md

 2. For reference, you can also view the [slides here](slides.pdf).
 3. [Audio](https://soundcloud.com/launchcode-mentor-center/hello-world-spring-2016-class-1)

-Note: Slides, audio, and video have the video and audio segments removed due to copyright issues.
+*Note*: Slides, audio, and video have the video and audio segments removed due to copyright issues.
 Hence, I've linked those below.

 ---